A Dyson Brownian motion model for weak measurements in chaotic quantum systems: Exact Results for the Unbiased Ensemble

 with the functional

-One can interpret this as the energy of a gas of particles in the presence of an external harmonic trap and which repel each other.
+One can interpret this as the energy of gas particles in the presence of an external harmonic trap that repel each other.
 When $\Gamma t = O(1)$, the different terms are of the same order: at large $n$, the particles will have a separation $\propto t \gamma / n$ and a continuous description emerges.
-We will analyse this regime in the next section.
+We will analyze this regime in the next section.
 We will then discuss the long-time regime which emerges when $t \sim n/\Gamma = 1/\gamma$.

-\subsection{Coulomb gas regime $\Gamma t\sim O(1)$}
+\subsection{Coulomb Gas Regime $\Gamma t\sim O(1)$}